HappyHolograms

 "#HappyHolograms" is the tenth and final episode in the eighteenth season of the American animated television series South Park.
 The 257th episode overall, it was written and directed by series co-creator and co-star Trey Parker.
 The episode premiered on Comedy Central in the United States on December 10, 2014.
 It is the second part of the two-part season finale which began with the previous episode, "#REHASH".
-The episode makes multiple references to earlier episodes over the season, as well as to previous seasons, while mainly lampooning the trend of culture constantly making trending topics with no actual relevance.
+The episode makes multiple references to earlier episodes over the season, as well as to previous seasons, while mainly lampooning the trend of culture constantly making trending topics on Twitter with no actual relevance.
 It also lampoons news events such as the death of Eric Garner, the shooting of Michael Brown, the sexual assault allegations against Bill Cosby, the use of celebrity holograms, and generationism.
 YouTuber PewDiePie appears as himself, continuing his story line from the previous episode.

 Plot

-Continuing from the previous episode, "#REHASH", Kyle Broflovski laments how his younger brother Ike's generation's preoccupation with trending topics and Let's Play videos has led him to be seen as an out-of-touch "grandpa" by younger kids.
-Kyle sends out a Twitter message to help families come together.
-In response, Bill Cosby appears at Kyle's home to invite him to participate in a television special to be watched by families together.
-Kyle agrees, but after Cosby leaves, he is revealed to be a hologram.

-Randy and Sharon Marsh go to the police to report the hologram of Randy created by his ex-manager to replace his stage persona Lorde, but the police are skeptical.
-Meanwhile, a patrolman brings in the rogue Michael Jackson hologram, but even though the patrolman says he shot the hologram and used a chokehold on him, the hologram's light skin and features present a problem for the police, as they can only use such harsh tactics on black people.

-The television special will feature various celebrities, holograms of deceased celebrities, and LP commentary by Eric Cartman.
-The special is the brainchild of Randy's ex-producer and Cartman.
-The producer's staff, however, feel he has given too much power to Cartman, whose growing popularity results in his commentary window appearing not only on computers and other devices but in thin air throughout the episode.
-Upon seeing a TV commercial for the special, Kyle is angered that his idea has been turned into a social media project, while his best friend, Stan Marsh, is upset because he thinks his father, Randy, is performing again as Lorde.
+Kyle Broflovski, feeling that the popularity of Let's Play is leading to a countrywide "crisis", sends out a message on Twitter to help families come together.
+In response, Bill Cosby visits Kyle and invites him to star in a Christmas television special.
+Kyle agrees, unaware that Cosby is a hologram.
+The holiday special, a production of the conspiracy between Randy's former producer and Eric Cartman, is planned to feature various celebrities, holograms, and Cartman's commentary.
+The producer's staff, however, feels unaware that he has given too much power to Cartman, whose growing popularity results in his commentary window pervading throughout the world.
+Upon seeing an advertisement for the special, Kyle is furious that his idea has become a social media project, while Stan Marsh is upset at his father Randy's supposed involvement.

-Randy and the Jackson hologram learn about the television special and its intent and agree to work together to stop it.
-When the Tupac Shakur hologram sent to capture the Jackson hologram appears at the police station, Randy and the Jackson hologram flee to the Marsh home.
-Randy then learns that Stan and Kyle have been taken hostage by his ex-producer, and is confronted by the Shakur hologram in his home.
+Randy and Sharon Marsh file a police report on the hologram of Randy's secret identity Lorde, but the police are skeptical.
+A patrolman catches the rogue Mr. Jefferson hologram, but cannot physically apprehend him.
+Randy and Mr. Jefferson learn of the special and agree to work together.
+When the Tupac Shakur hologram sent to capture Mr. Jefferson appears at the police station, Randy and Mr. Jefferson escape to the Marsh home.
+Randy learns that Stan and Kyle were taken hostage by the producer and is confronted by Tupac.